Directory » Faculty » Jill Cetina, CFA

 Research Interest

-Banking; fixed income; bank capital and liquidity; intersection of monetary and fiscal policy and banks; bank supervision and regulation; US financial stability; stress tests; cyber securityCourses Taught
+Bank treasury and asset liability management; fixed income markets; bank liquidity; bank capital; monetary policy; intersection of monetary and fiscal policy and banks; financial regulation; US financial stability; stress tests; and energy finance.

 Jill Cetina is the associate director of the commercial banking program and an executive professor finance at the Mays Business School at Texas A&M.